davidmarkclements/0x/docs/ui.md

 in the flamegraph.

-Pressing the Tiers button will result in the categories being highlighted according to the colouring of the category buttons,
+Pressing the Tiers button will result in the categories being highlighted according to the colouring of the category buttons as follows.

 #### app